Under the Rule of Amida Buddha

 We continue to see similar dynamics in religious, social, and ideological mass movements.
 The Taliban was able to continue an ongoing military campaign even in the face of American military might thanks to a weak central government, while ISIS spread under similar circumstances.
 But the real test of such movements is whether power and authority align.
 Those who can develop centralized institutions capable of directing a movement and translating immediate victories into institutional endurance are extremely difficult to overcome.
 Conversely, those who never do so—like the Honganji patriarchs—are often overcome by better-coordinated rivals in the long run.
 The power of the Ikkō-ikki was enough to grant them temporary hegemony over a region, but only the strong bonds of daimyo loyalty proved able to unify Japan.

 Ethan Edwards is a technology researcher at Bell Labs.
-You can follow him on Twitter @winterblooms and at his website.
+You can follow him at his website and at @winterblooms.